joobei/Touchy/README.md

 This is a wrapper for OpenHaptics geared towards Unity3D.
 This plugin is under development.

+## Supports:
+- A single Haptic device
+- A single Sphere shape

 ### Build requirements:
 * Cmake (unless you want to make a project manually)
 * [OpenHaptics](http://support1.geomagic.com/Support/5605/5668/en-US/Article/View/2365/How-do-I-download-and-get-Developer-Support-for-OpenHaptics/378) by 3DS (which, ironically, is closed source).
 The build system will try to locate the header and library files under $(OH_SDK_BASE) Environment variable in Windows.